JonnieSparkles/ar-io-tools/README.md

 1. **ArNS Details Fetcher**: A script to fetch and save details about Arweave Name System (ArNS) names.
 2. **Gateway Details Fetcher**: A script to fetch and save details about AR.IO Gateways.
 3. **JSON-to-CSV Converter**: A simple utility to convert JSON files to CSV format.
+4. **Wallet Balance Checker**: A tool to check AR and ARIO token balances for a given wallet address.

 ---